BonaDrone/mosquito-API/README.rst

 .....................
 Set the values of the four motors.

 * Parameters:

-  - values: ordered list containing the desired values for the motors.
+  - ``values``: ordered list containing the desired values for the motors.
 Values should be floats in the range 0-1.
 The value in the first position will be set to the first motor, the second value will be set to the second motor and so on.

 * Returns: None

    .. code:: python